Consultant resident on-call

 Working hours

 The impact resident on-call working may have on your daytime working.
 You should not be scheduled to work the day after a busy night on-call, particularly if you have been working resident on-call.
-If you are, you will need to take compensatory rest.
+If you are, you will need to take paid compensatory rest.
+This may include adding a period of predictable on-call to the job plan the day after a resident on-call shift.

 Working time regulations